georgekosmidis/AzureFunction-CosmosDB-RBAC/README.md

 3. `api/Humans/{location}`,
    that supposingly returns a list of name for the selected location (it doesn't unless you add some data!)

-> Here is an object that you can copy paste as data:
+> Here is a sample object that you can copy paste as data in your container:
-> `{ location: 'Germany' }`
+> `{ location: 'Germany', field: 'some-random-value' }`
-> Yeap, you only need one field for the test